 On the third day of the event, we’ll gather together in the Participant Finish Area by 4:00 p.m. and line up for our final Victory Walk.
-The Participant Finish Area is where you will receive your victory shirt, cheer on your fellow walkers and crew members, and reflect on your experience together before the inspiring victory walk into the Closing Ceremony.
-This space is just for participants - please tell your friends and family to meet you at the Closing Ceremony site.
+The Participant Finish Area is where you will receive your victory shirt, cheer on your fellow walkers and crew members, and gather together before the inspiring victory walk into the Closing Ceremony.

 Your gear bag can be picked up at the Closing Ceremony.
 If you would like a loved one to pick up your gear bag for you, please print out your event check-in confirmation page and give it to them before the event.
 (A link to your confirmation page can be found on your Participant Center home page if you have completed online check-in.)
 They must present a copy of this in order to claim your bag.

 The Closing Ceremony will begin at 4:30 p.m. at:

 Your friends, family and supporters should arrive at the Closing Ceremony site at least one hour early to secure a space by the stage that will give them the best view of the program.
 They should be prepared for traffic congestion at the site, both before and after the ceremony.